FranckVE/generator-wean-easy/README.md

-generator-wean-ready-to-install
+generator-wean-easy
 ================================
->A NW.JS (Node-Webkit) yeoman generator for Node-Webkit, Express, Angular and Mean
+>**Yeoman Generator for NWJS (formerly Node Webkit) full featured project**
+>**Features :** NWJS, AngularJS, BootStrap, Grunt, Bower, NodeJS, Express, EditorConfig, EJS (embedded javascript), JSHint, Travis CI, Mocha, etc.
+>It basically generates a NWJS + MEAN project.
+>NB IMPORTANT : this generator does not install dependencies automatically at the end of the project generation.
+It is much better when you have some sudo/root issues like for Mac OS X users.
+Instructions are provided to easily help complete the process (including specific instructions if needing sudo commands).

 NB : this repository is a fork from the original generator : christiannwamba/generator-wean the difference here is that the final dependencies installation will not be executed automatically in order to let users (esp. on Mac OS) manually execute a final : `sudo npm install` and `sudo bower install --allow-root`

-Yeoman generator for NW.js (Node-Webkit).
-WEAN is coined name for Webkit Express Angular Node just like MEAN by  [Arvind Ravulavaru](https://github.com/arvindr21) .
+NB: WEAN is coined name for Webkit Express Angular Node just like MEAN by [Arvind Ravulavaru](https://github.com/arvindr21) .

 ## Requirements
 * [Node](https://nodejs.org)